Reference-LAPACK/lapack/README.md

 used for the software is the modified BSD license, see: https://github.com/Reference-LAPACK/lapack/blob/master/LICENSE

-like all software, it is copyrighted. it is not trademarked, but we do ask the
+Like all software, it is copyrighted.
+It is not trademarked, but we do ask the
 following: if you modify the source for these routines we ask that you change the name of the routine and comment the changes made to the original.

-we will gladly answer any questions regarding the software. if a modification is done, however, it is the responsibility of the person who modified the routine to provide support.
+We will gladly answer any questions regarding the software.
+If a modification is done, however, it is the responsibility of the person who modified the routine to provide support.